mathis-mm/pve-remote/README.md

 - Host should be something like `192.168.1.10` or `pve.local` (no `https://`).
 - The app talks to `https://<host>:8006/api2/json`.
 - Session ticket and CSRF token are kept only in memory and cleared on logout.
-- For production use, prefer a dedicated Proxmox account with minimal permissions for power management.

 ## Troubleshooting
 - Connection errors: check host/port reachability, certificate trust, and firewall.